genie-platform/genie-backend/README.md

 # We are Live!

 Genie's alpha version is up and running, connected to the Kovan network.
 Try it on https://api.thegenie.xyz/.
+Or play the [first game](http://survivor.thegenie.xyz/) built with genie.

 # Use cases